 Scholar • Curator • Artist

 She co-chaired successfully the 10th ISS, International Shibori Symposium, with Alejandro de Avila in Oaxaca, Mexico in November 2016.
-She is already planning the 11th ISS in Japan in 2018 with Hiroko Watanabe and Hiroshi Murase.
-She will be leading a study tour to France and Mexico in 2018, to Japan and India in 2017 and 2018 for the Slow Fiber Studios.
+She is preparing the 11th ISS in Japan in 2018 with Hiroko Watanabe and Hiroshi Murase.
+She will be leading a study tour to France and Mexico in 2018, to Japan and India in 2019 for the Slow Fiber Studios.

 She co-chaired the 9th International Shibori Symposium (ISS) with Zhao Feng at the China National Silk Museum (CNSM), Hangzhou October 31-November 4, 2014.
 See all the ISS she has co-chaired since 1992.

 Join her at an upcoming event, workshop, or lecture.